 Image via Flickr by My Decorative

 Finding an affordable apartment that is more than one room is tricky in New York City.
 Be creative with storage to maximize your living space.
-Of course, having small square footage doesn’t mean you have to sacrifice on style.
-Decorate with light and bright colors to make space feel bigger, and buy multifunctional furniture that has built-in storage to save both money and space.
+Of course, having small square footage doesn’t mean you have to sacrifice style.
+Decorate with light and bright colors to make space feel bigger, and buy multifunctional furniture with built-in storage to save money and space.

-Small apartments call for small furniture so the scale looks right.
+Small apartments call for small furniture, so the scale looks right.
 It doesn’t make sense to have a huge sofa that takes up half the room.
 If you have short ceilings and small square footage, buy furniture that is low to the ground.
-If you have tight hallways and doors, buy small furniture so you don’t have issues fitting it through the door or up a winding staircase.
+If you have tight hallways and doors, buy small furniture, so you don’t have issues fitting it through the door or up a winding staircase.
 You can also swap out that chunky nightstand for something smaller and more functional and find a smaller dining table.
-As an added bonus, small furniture usually costs less.
+As a bonus, small furniture usually costs less.

 Della Robbia Eaton Sofa via Rico

 Make your apartment feel cozy and comfortable by adding curvy furniture and soft rugs, pillows, and curtains.
 Choose cheerful or soothing colors, depending on your preference.
-IKEA, Crate & Barrel, CB2, ABC Carpet & Home Warehouse Outlet, Annex Antique Fair & Flea Market, Rico, The Green House and The Future Perfect are all great stores to find unique, budget-friendly pieces.
+The stores to find unique, including IKEA, Crate & Barrel, CB2, ABC Carpet & Home Warehouse Outlet, Annex Antique Fair & Flea Market, Rico, The Green House, and The Future Perfect budget-friendly pieces.